 Affinity Photo has progressed from being a new-coming alternative to Adobe Photoshop to being software that now has its own user base, and it’s own dedicated users.

-It is imperative, though, that people will seek something of a familiar territory while talking about photo editing workflow.
+It is imperative, though, that people will seek something of familiar territory while talking about photo editing workflow.
 It all starts with RAW, as photographers would claim.
 Affinity doesn’t have a RAW that stays editable, but it has Persona.
+In this Affinity Photo RAW tutorial, we will explore how you can use the Develop Persona, as part of your workflow.

 The sample image is shot in portrait mode and taken straight from the camera into the RAW persona, without editing, or even rotating it.